aurmich/module_activity_fila3/docs/advanced-event-sourcing-patterns.md

 ## Real-world Use Cases

 ### 1. Audit Trail
-- Track all changes to patient records
+- Track all changes to records
-- Support for regulatory compliance (HIPAA, GDPR)
+- Support for regulatory compliance (GDPR, industry regulations)
 - Forensic analysis of data changes

 ### 2. Temporal Queries
-- View patient history at any point in time
+- View history at any point in time
 - Reconstruct state for specific dates
 - Support for "what if" scenarios